 Strategists never turn off that part of the brain constantly evaluating or judging.
 Strategists have already observed if you gain a mere 5 pounds of body weight.
 Misuse a word or out of context; they are on it.

 You can’t hide anything from strategists because they are in tune with your mental and physical states and any changes that arise.
 And once more, how they look at you tells you what they know.
 You feel naked and vulnerable.

 They are a combination of Mr. Spock of Star Trek and Batman.

 To truly appreciate strategists, you have to be socialized and hardwired differently.
 You have to appreciate order, symmetry, and regimentation already; otherwise, you’ll feel like you’re being dragged within the relationship.

 Introverts don’t have the luxury of turning off their brains.
 And to suggest that they stop overthinking matters will fall on deaf ears.

-If studio heads and media content creators want introverts to enjoy their content, it must be thoughtful.
+It must be thoughtful if studio heads and media content creators want introverts to enjoy their content.

 Introverts will suspend some reality for the sake of dramatic license.
 But don’t ask them to betray character development within a movie or reenactment.
-Introverts are learning even when they are being entertained.
+Introverts learn even when they are being entertained.